Biological asset valuation: Risk pricing

 3. CAPM-based methods and some conclusions

 On the prevalence of CAPM-based methods.
-It is worthwhile to stop and think about how valuation professionals commonly use an alternative method to the no-arbitrage method presented above, which is the only such other method actually based on modern asset pricing theory; the Capital Asset Pricing Model (CAPM).
-Based on my own experience, valuation professionals typically determine discount rates using a method based on CAPM, but then make ad hoc adjustments based on their professional judgment.
+It is worthwhile to stop and think about how valuation professionals commonly use an alternative method to the no-arbitrage method presented above: a method based on the Capital Asset Pricing Model (CAPM), which is the only such other method actually based on modern asset pricing theory.
+Based on my experience, valuation professionals typically determine discount rates using a method based on CAPM, but then make ad hoc adjustments to the rates based on their professional judgment.
 When I’ve discussed the method presented in Section 2 above with such valuation professionals, the most common response is something like “Well, your method might be right or it might be wrong; and, after all, we are only giving our opinion on fair value anyway.
 So, unless you can show us our CAPM-based method is wrong, I’ll just continue with our existing method; thank you very much!”
 Relatedly, I’ve had a well-known valuation industry leader tell me “The method you presented is too complex to apply in practice.” (and that’s a direct quote … from someone very important in the valuation profession).

-Notice that the combination of asserting that “fair value is just an opinion” and “… unless you can show us our CAPM method is wrong …” are a prime example of Bertrand Russell’s Teapot Analogy, where the burden of proof of showing their ultimately subjective (and, therefore, unobservable) opinions and methods are jointly incorrect; which is an impossibility.
+Notice that the combination of asserting that “fair value is just an opinion” and “… unless you can show us our CAPM method is wrong …” are a prime example of Bertrand Russell’s Teapot Analogy, where the burden of proof of showing their ultimately subjective (and, therefore, unobservable) opinions and methods are jointly incorrect falls on an independent observer, which is an impossibility.
 This is a bit subtle, so I will defer a more complete discussion of this for a future article.

 In any case, the valuation profession continues to use CAPM-based methods despite the consensus view of well-known finance researchers who have studied CAPM rigorously for decades: